Phil Lester: YouTube

-At age 19 on 27 March 2006, Lester posted his first YouTube vlog titled "Phil's Video Blog" on his main YouTube channel, AmazingPhil.
-Since then he has posted over 300 videos on his channel and, as of September 2022, has over 3.9 million subscribers and 659 million video views.
+At age 19 on 27 March 2006, Lester posted his first YouTube vlog titled "Phil's Video Blog" on his main YouTube channel AmazingPhil filmed on a black and white camera he won out of a cereal box.
+One of the first notable British YouTubers, Lester grew an audience through storytelling, vlogs, challenges as well as comedy, horror and surrealist sketches.
+He has posted over 350 videos on his channel and, as of November 2025, has over 3.85 million subscribers and 694 million video views.
 He reached 1 million YouTube subscribers on 6 July 2013, 2 million on 29 August 2014, 3 million on 12 October 2015, and 4 million on 14 March 2017.

-Lester also has a second channel, LessAmazingPhil, which has over 1 million subscribers and 26 million views, as of September 2022.
-He occasionally broadcast hour-long live shows on this channel, as well as YouNow livestreams, but has since used the channel to archive his more recent streams.
+Lester also has a second channel LessAmazingPhil, which has over 1 million subscribers and 28 million views, as of November 2025.
+He occasionally broadcast hour-long live shows on this channel, as well as YouNow livestreams.
+In late 2020 and early 2021, Lester broadcast on Stereo.

-From 2009 to 2011, Lester participated in RTÉ's Ireland-based cross-media show, ApartmentRed.
+From 2009 to 2011, Lester had a recurring role in RTÉ's Ireland-based cross-media show Apartment Red (also stylised as ApartmentRED), hosted by Stephen Byrne.

 In 2010, Lester and Howell took part in the live, annual 24-hour internet broadcast "Stickaid", a fundraiser for charity UNICEF.

-In 2011, Lester and Howell created a collaborative YouTube channel through the network My Damn Channel.
-Titled The Super Amazing Project, it featured the duo discussing and investigating paranormal events.
+In October 2011, Lester and Howell created a collaborative YouTube channel via the network My Damn Channel titled The Super Amazing Project, which the pair hosted through 2012.
+It featured the duo discussing and investigating paranormal events.
 Segments included "Viewers Spooky Happenings", where the audience of the show would send in "scary" items for the video bloggers to react to, and "In The News This Week", where the duo recapped recent light-hearted news items and viral videos.
-In October 2014, it was announced that as of that month Lester and Howell would not carry on working on The Super Amazing Project in order to concentrate on their Radio 1 show.
-Lester and Howell later announced that the Super Amazing Project would be hosted by new presenters, Alastair James Murder and Victoria Atkin, found by channel owners My Damn Channel.